sinonScripter/sinonScripter/README.md

 # 🚀
-Passionate about creating interactive and intuitive user experiences, I specialize in front-end web development, combining modern frameworks with best practice design patterns.
+Passionate about creating interactive and intuitive user experiences, I specialize in front-end web,mobile development, combining modern frameworks with best practice design patterns.

 Outside of the professional environment, I have a unique passion: creating “art” using exclusively CSS.
 This activity not only improves my technical skills but also allows me to combine programming and creativity in a unique and captivating way.